KatherineMarcott/todo-mvc-auth-local/README.md

 # Features to Implement

 ## Pomodoro
-- [X] Timer, start/stop -2 people - Kat
+- [X] Timer, start/stop -2 people

 ## Extra functionality for todos
 - [X] Inital priority
-- [ ] Notes to the todos -- Jonathan taking this
+- [X] Notes to the todos
-- [ ] Arrows on todo -- Big Pug
+- [x] Arrows on todo

+## Longer term goals
+- [ ] finished pomos being tracked per task/per user - maybe a box where pomodoro icons appear for every pomo you complete.
+Then a click and drag to add a pomo to the task.
+Could be rewarding.
+- [ ] ability to edit tasks
+- [ ] user stats!

 Testing@gmail.com
 TesterNoTesting